-- The SSR2 Review Team delivered a Draft Report (24 January 2020) with a significant focus on measures to prevent and mitigate DNS Abuse.
+- SSR2 Review Recommendations - The SSR2 Review Team delivered a Draft Report (24 January 2020) with a significant focus on measures to prevent and mitigate DNS Abuse.
 The GAC Comment (3 April 2020) endorsed many of the recommendations, including for improving Domain Abuse Activity Reporting (DAAR) and strengthening compliance mechanisms. - The Final Report (25 January 2021) was considered by the GAC during ICANN70 in preparation for the eventual submission of GAC Comments (8 April 2021) as part of the Public Comments proceeding. - The ICANN Board took action (22 July 2021) on the Review Team's 63 Final Recommendations (25 Jan.
 2021).
 An ICANN org blog summarized actions taken: - 13 recommendations were approved (pending planning of their implementation), - 16 recommendations were rejected (incl.
 6 that could not be approved in full), - 34 recommendations are pending further information and analysis. - In the ICANN72 Communiqué (1 Nov.
-2021), the GAC advised the ICANN Board to: - Undertake as a matter of priority the follow-up actions needed to support the swift implementation of the Board's scorecard [...] and - Provide further information on the diverging interpretation by the Board and SSR2 Review Team of the level of implementation of certain recommendations. - The ICANN Board provided additional information in its response (16 Jan.
-2022) - The Working Party on DNS Abuse of the Security and Stability Advisory Committee (SSAC) released its Report published as SAC115 (19 March 2021) which proposes an Interoperable Approach to Addressing Abuse Handling in the DNS. - In this report, the SSAC proposes a general framework of best practices and processes to streamline reporting of DNS abuse and abuse on the Internet in general, discussing in particular: Primary Point of Responsibility for Abuse Resolution, Evidentiary Standards, Escalation Paths, Reasonable Timeframes for Action and Availability and Quality of Contact Information.

-- The key proposal, which the SSAC recommends should be examined and further refined by the ICANN Community in collaboration with the extended DNS infrastructure community, is the creation of a "Common Abuse Response Facilitator" as a wholly independent non-governmental, not-for-profit organization that would act as a facilitator for the entire DNS ecosystem, including ICANN contracted parties, hosting providers, Internet Service Providers (ISPs), and Content Delivery Networks (CDNs) to streamline abuse reporting and minimize abuse victimization. - The DNS Abuse Institute has reported developing a Centralized Abuse Reporting Tool (18 Nov.
-2021)
+2021), the GAC advised the ICANN Board to: - Undertake as a matter of priority the follow-up actions needed to support the swift implementation of the Board's scorecard [...] and - Provide further information on the diverging interpretation by the Board and SSR2 Review Team of the level of implementation of certain recommendations. - The ICANN Board provided additional information in its response to the ICANN72 Communiqué (16 Jan.
+2022).
+This was a topic of further discussion between the GAC and the ICANN Board during ICANN7313, and subject to subsequent communications by ICANN org to the GAC in a letter (18 March 2022) and a follow-up email (12 April 2022). - The Working Party on DNS Abuse of the Security and Stability Advisory Committee (SSAC) released its Report published as SAC115 (19 March 2021) which proposes an Interoperable Approach to Addressing Abuse Handling in the DNS. - The SSAC proposes a general framework of best practices and processes to streamline reporting of DNS abuse and abuse on the Internet in general, discussing: Primary Point of Responsibility for Abuse Resolution, Evidentiary Standards, Escalation Paths, Reasonable Timeframes for Action and Availability and Quality of Contact Information. - The key proposal, which the SSAC recommends should be examined and further refined by the ICANN Community in collaboration with the extended DNS infrastructure community, is the creation of a "Common Abuse Response Facilitator" as a wholly independent non-governmental, not-for-profit organization that would act as a facilitator for the entire DNS ecosystem, including ICANN contracted parties, hosting providers, Internet Service Providers (ISPs), and Content Delivery Networks (CDNs) to streamline abuse reporting and minimize abuse victimization. - The DNS Abuse Institute has reported developing a Centralized Abuse Reporting Tool (18 Nov.
+2021) on which the GAC is expected to be briefed during ICANN74.